Steinberg99/functional-programming/README.md

 - `git clone https://github.com/Steinberg99/functional-programming`

 When you have cloned my repository run the command `npm install` to install all of the project dependencies.
 Run this command in the local folder where you cloned my project.
 When you have done this you can run the command `npm start` to start the project.
 The website should run in the browser when visiting `localhost:4200`.

+### Week 2

+To run my implementations of the Star Wars API and the PokeAPI you navigate to their aforementioned folders in the console.
+Before you can run these implementations using Node.js you need to add the following line somewhere into the `package.json` file.

+`"type": "module",`

+Doing this is required because node-fetch can only be imported with the `import` statement instead of the `require()` function.
+Once this line has been added the files can be run using the following command in the corresponding folder.

+- `node swapi.js` in the `week2old` folder to run my implementation of the Star Wars API.
+- `node pokemon.js` in the `week2` folder to run my implementation of the PokéAPI.

+The results of these scripts should be logged to the console.

 ## 💻 Technologies